PatriciaVioletaPopescu/grpcdiscount/README.md

-# Discount Code Microservice
+# Discount Code Service

 A lightweight gRPC-based service for managing discount codes.
-This microservice enables clients to generate and redeem discount codes with validation and database persistence.
+This service enables clients to generate and redeem discount codes with validation and database persistence.

 ## Technologies Used